FxRxBx/http-impact-pkkmqg-git.codesubmit.io-impact--qa-automation-lslcrp/README.md

-#TEST RESULTS for Performance User
+#TEST RESULTS for Locked out User
  The user is unable to login because they are locked out and an error message is displayed "Epic Sadface : Sorry, this user has been locked out."